solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 // TODO: Fix this
 ```

 Did you try it with decimal numbers?
 More than 2 digits?
 What precision we would like to have?
 Where did that VAT percentage of 20 come from?
 Would this work in an international application?
 Do the VAT rates change ever?
 What if the VAT rate is a decimal number?
 What if someone tries to pass in a zero or negative value?
-What do the variables really mean?
+What do the variables mean?
 And most importantly, what was the original developer smoking when writing this one?

 ![Features as often defined.](/img/cheap-software/features.jpg)

 Also: Which devices should this software work on?
 How it should be tested?
 Which countries, cultures, languages, timezones?
-Do they have an effect on this?
+Do they affect this?
 How about security and privacy?
 This will be part of something larger, probably, not living in isolation.

 ## Total cost of bugs